Witek902/Raytracer/README.md

 **!!!
 NOTE !!!**

-**The project is not developend in this repository anymore.
+**The project is not developed in this repository anymore.
 The source code was moved into NFEngine project: https://github.com/nfprojects/nfengine/tree/devel/Src/Engine/Raytracer**